 Rules abound in the game of Mahjong.
 But fear not, no need to master them all at once.
 The key to the game is understanding the NMJL card.
 The winner is the first player to complete a line from the card.
-Here are a few helpful reminders.
-For more tips and tricks, visit the Learn to Play Mahjong page at themahjongline.com.
+Visit themahjongline.com to learn more.